Walk-In Shower Ideas

 - Before you buy a shower stall or kit, measure your shower opening from the top of the shower to the bottom.
-Measure the depth and width of the opening in several places.
-See The Home Depot's guide on the best shower kits for your bathroom for more information, or ask your local Home Depot bath department associate for help.
+Measure the depth and width of the opening in several places for more information, or ask your local Home Depot bath department associate for help.

 - Shower kits typically come with a shower pan, walls and doors.
 If you buy a one-piece model, be sure you can get it through your front door and up any stairs.

 - Decide what kinds of options you want to use in a walk-in shower, such as tile, one or more shower heads, faucets and glass doors versus no doors or partial doors.

 - For a wheelchair user, choose a walk-in shower without a curb, so the wheelchair can roll directly in and out.
 Choose a curb no more than 1/2-inch higher for someone who can walk into the shower but needs to hold onto grab bars.

 - The ADA suggests the minimum size for a walk-in shower with a bench on one wall should be 36- x 36-inches.
 Opt for a folding bench for more interior room.
 For a shower that allows a wheelchair to easily roll in and out, the ADA recommends a minimum size of 36- x 60-inches.
 Consider a larger walk-in shower if the user will need to enter and exit with help from an aide.

 - Allow enough clearance in front of the walk-in shower for a wheelchair or other differently-abled user.